rethree/async/README.md

 // 42
 ```

-...for convenience `pipe` is also exposed as a `continuation` object method
+...for convenience `pipe` is also exposed as a chainable method on `Continuation` object instances.

 ```typescript
 const piped = await Continuation(complete(10))